jupyter-book/mystmd/docs/dropdowns-cards-and-tabs.md

 ```
 ````

-You can also add a `link` argument to the card, which will allow you to make the entire card clickable:
+You can also add a `link` option to the card, which will allow you to make the entire card clickable:

 ````{myst}